-Special equipment: You will need butcher’s twine for this recipe.
+Equipment note: You will need butcher’s twine for this recipe.

-Game plan: The rib roast is seasoned the night before roasting and takes 4 to 6 hours to roast, so plan accordingly.
+Make-ahead note: The rib roast is seasoned the night before roasting and takes 4 to 6 hours to roast, so plan accordingly.
 The jus can be made up to 1 day ahead; store in the refrigerator and bring to a simmer just before serving.

 This dish was featured as part of our Epic Christmas Feast: Lost Recipes from the Grand Hotels.
 For more incredible beer dishes, try our beef tenderloin recipe.

-For the jus:
+To make the jus:

 To finish roasting the meat: